 Once, after a customary tossing of his shoes into the crowd, LeBron had someone make an announcement over the loudspeaker: “Would the people who caught LeBron’s shoes please come to the scorer’s table.”

 LeBron didn’t want his shoes back, he wanted his orthotics.
 Why?
 Because he knew that his orthotics were critical to his success.
-Not having his orthotics would greatly affect his performance.
+Not having his orthotics would affect his performance.

 While LeBron isn’t a soccer player, the takeaway is instructive.
 If top professional athletes depend on orthotics for foot health and performance, then so should you.

 - The right shoe is very important.
 While an insole will provide appropriate arch support, a shoe that doesn’t fit won’t do you any good.
 Take the time to try a variety of shoes before you make your purchase.
-Cleats should be quite snug but not restrictive.
+Cleats should be snug but not restrictive.

 - Taking care of your feet means listening to your symptoms and treating them.
 Soaking your feet in ice water after a match can be very helpful.

-Tread Labs Orthotic Insoles are Ideally Suited for Soccer Cleats
+Tread Labs Dash Insoles For Soccer Cleats

 - Deep heel cups to boost your foot’s natural cushioning ability.